alekzanderx1/VolatilityPrediction-MLSys/README.md

 Goal is to build two kind of regression models, one for Volatility Prediction and one for Market Excess Return prediction.
 These in turn can be used to perform portfolio allocation.

+The models are trained, deployed, and served on the cloud using AWS EC2.

 ## Data Description

 Data manually obtained through Bloomberg.